Concurrent Filing: I-130 & I-485 Guide for Family Immigration

 Humanitarian Relief

 • Asylum: Individuals who fear persecution in their home country due to race, religion, nationality, political opinion, or membership in a particular social group can apply for asylum.
-This can be done within one year of arrival in the U.S. or during deportation proceeding.
+This can be done within one year of arrival in the U.S. or during deportation proceedings.

 • Humanitarian Visas: These are available for individuals escaping extreme circumstances, such as natural disasters or civil wars.
 Humanitarian visas provide temporary protection but are not intended for permanent residency.